top of page

 Choosing shorter pregnancy durations in the breeding and herd management procedures can assist cattle farmers in achieving a herd that is healthier, more efficient, and ultimately more profitable.

 Follow that with the top cattle herd management system like Farmbrite can help keep your accounting and forecasting all in check.
-It dose not hurt to have a expert partner in your back pocket.
+It doesn't hurt to have an expert partner in your back pocket.
+In this article, we discuss the key factors for keeping healthier cattle including pregnancy duration, nutrition, body condition, and more.

 Optimizing Cow Pregnancy Duration for Healthier Herds